bnicholson/QView/README.md

 The UI is designed using the Material UI framework and components.

 The backend database is Postgresql.
+Redis is used as a cache and as a inter Qview server store.

 # Requirements & how to develop